techiescamp/linux-foundation-coupon/README.md

 > [!IMPORTANT]
 >**Coupon:** Use code **DCUBE30** at [kube.promo/devops](https://kube.promo/devops)

-You can get up to a 38% discount using the following bundles.
+You can get up to 38% off with the following bundles.

 The following are the best bundles to **save 38% ($600+ savings)** with code **DCUBE30**